 4. Moler's fp16 and vfp16 classes.
 We now focus on simulating low precision arithmetic in MATLAB.
-The fp16 half-precision MATLAB class of Moler [32], [34] introduces a new data type fp16 that implements the IEEE fp16 storage format and overloads some basic functions for fp16 arguments.
-It uses Simulation 3.2.
-Although it was designed to be economical in coding rather than to have good performance, the fp16 class has proved very useful in research [3], [23], [24].
+The fp16 half-precision MATLAB class of Moler [36], [38] introduces a new data type fp16 that implements the IEEE fp16 storage format and overloads some basic functions for fp16 arguments.
+It uses a mixture of Simulations 3.1 and 3.2.
+Although it was designed to be economical in coding rather than to have good performance, the fp16 class has proved very useful in research [3], [25], [26].